5 Can Plan

 Easy Stock-Up Methods

-The 5 Can Plan is where you buy 5 extra cans (or other shelf-stable items) every time you go shopping for groceries and/or supplies.
-This could also be done with any other number that works best for you.
+5 Can Plan - I heard this from Patara from Appalachia’s Homestead, and I was excited to share this other simple way to think about stocking up.
+This is when you buy 5 extra cans (or other shelf-stable items) every time you go shopping for groceries and/or supplies.
+This could also be done with any number that works best for you.
 If you want to do more (i.e., 10 Can Plan) you can, or if you need to decrease the amount because you had a lot of extra expenses that week or month, you can use a lower number.
-The goal is to not give up and continue to work on becoming more self-sufficient and/or work on saving you money on your groceries and supplies, even if that is done more slowly.
-Did you buy your 5 cans today?
+The goal is not to give up, but to continue to work on becoming more self-sufficient and saving money on your groceries and supplies, even if that is done more slowly.
+So, did you buy your 5 cans today?

-Check out my Store page for free printable stock-up lists.
+Check out my Printables for free printable stock-up lists.

 Pantry Meal Kits/Shelf Stable Meals